Skip to main content

 Lactobacillus rhamnosus HN001 and Reduced Prevalence of Atopic Sensitization

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-Only 1 of 3 studies reached statistical significance, and the beneficial effect was not consistently observed when supplementation was given only to mothers during pregnancy and breastfeeding.
+None of the included studies reached statistical significance; effect may be smaller than the predominant direction suggests.

 Doses used in studies